 Air Time: Monthly 2-4 episodes

-This episode hosted by Rachel Corvino and Emily Philips discusses Palmetto Clinical Research and some of the clinical research that they are currently involved with, such as the introduction of new drugs in cases of endometriosis, diabetes, Alzheimer’s disease, and CV risk reduction.
+This episode hosted by Rachel Corvino and Emily Philips discusses Palmetto Clinical Research and some of the clinical research they are currently involved with, such as introducing new drugs in cases of endometriosis, diabetes, Alzheimer’s disease, and CV risk reduction.

-This is a detailed episode of 2019 GINA (a.k.a.
+This is a detailed episode of the 2019 GINA (a.k.a.
 Asthma) guidelines.
-They discuss various diagnostics for the disease as well as they also cover updated treatment options available for 2019 GINA.
+They discuss various diagnostics for the disease and cover updated treatment options available for 2019 GINA.

 8. The Dental Guys

-As the name suggests this podcast is all about dental things.
+As the name suggests, this podcast is all about dental things.
 If you are a student or doctor who works in dentistry, you will love this podcast.
 They cover everything from dental tips and tricks to reviews and dental news.
-Hosted by Jon and Wes, the Dental guys podcast brings a lot of humor and information about dentistry.
+Hosted by Jon and Wes, the Dental guys’ podcast brings a lot of humor and dentistry information.